DragonsNotIncluded/DragonsNotIncluded.github.io/content/posts/wrath-ep14-book-worms.md

   - Adventure- Wrath of the Righteous
   - Podcast
 tags:
+  - Scrutiny
-  - Character- Joe
+  - Eldon
-  - Character- Dungeon Master
+  - Istra
-  - Todo
+  - Hans
 draft: false
-disableTOC: true
+disableToC: true
 ---

+Listen to the episode on PodBean:
 {{< podbean 82tui-ffb0aa >}}

 The party uncover the fate of both the Librarium and the Riftwardens.
 But what will this mean for the future of Kenabres.